drJeckyll/tumblr-chat-messages-downloader/README.md

 ```
 Usage: ./tumblr.php -u username -p password -b blog [-c conversation] [-f filename] [-s] [-d YYYYMMDD]
 ```
-First, run the script just with your Tumblr username and password, and the URL for the specific blog **without** the ".tumblr.com" portion.
+First, run the script just with your Tumblr username, password and the URL for the specific blog **without** the ".tumblr.com" portion.
 (The blog must be associated with your Tumblr account.)

 You will get a list of all available conversations, which will appear as follows: